Kitware/geowatch/docs/installing_watch.rst

 -----------------------

-This repository also includes a ``Dockerfile`` that can be used to build the WATCH Docker image.
-The built Docker image will have the WATCH Conda environment and WATCH Python module pre-installed.
+This repository also includes a ``Dockerfile`` that can be used to build the GEOWATCH Docker image.
+The built Docker image will have the GEOWATCH Conda environment and GEOWATCH Python module pre-installed.

 To build the conda Docker image: